 She was part of the creative team that was commissioned by the Arts in Education Institute of WNY to create a musical based on the history of Puerto Rico, entitled Mosaico Borincano.
 Victoria also received the Arts Award from Hispanics United of Buffalo and the Community Arts award from Senator Antoine Thompson.
 Victoria is a vocalist for the Buffalo Tango Orchestra and a teaching artist at Shea’s Performing Arts Center.

-Not only is this one of the Bard’s most famous quotes (from Hamlet), but a motto I try to live by personally and professionally, which I aim to pass onto all my students.
 As a student of Arts Education, I am an advocate for the importance of the arts for both children and adults in the community.
-With my own passion of Shakespeare’s texts and the craft of acting, I thrive on sharing that joy, and watching the students do the work to find not only the characters story but also their own stories to igniting a fire of creativity.
+With a passion and curiosity for the craft of acting, including Shakespeare's texts, I thrive on sharing that joy with students.
+I love witnessing students make discoveries from doing the work with their characters, and also giving voice to their own stories to ignite a fire of creativity.

 I strive to give every student a strong music foundation on which they can continue to grow and develop their love of music.
 I think it is very important to design lessons for each individual.
 Every student is very different and I always make sure to acknowledge that.
 When I am working with a student, I consider the way that they learn, the speed that they learn, their life experiences, their age, etc. This then helps me to teach in a way that is most effective for that individual.